nirmata/custom-scripts/list-users-api/README.md

-This script is used to list the users from Nirmata with their name, id and configured IdentityProvider
+This script is used to list the users from Nirmata with their name, id and configured IdentityProvider.
+Sample csv file that get generated is provided in the repo for reference

 <ins>**Prerequisites:**</ins>